denten-books/plain-text/1-chapter.md

 not) a field?
 The poet could further make the metaphor strange.
 To evoke a light-hearted illustration one could write: "to scythe a verdant field of literary study."
-The verb (to scythe) and the adjective (verdant) create an unexpected transference of qualities not present in the original image of the intellectual field.
-They added properties "break" the metaphor, exposing it's conceit.
-To take the metaphor to its logical conclusion, a writer could depict several fictional characters in the act of mowing a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
-The literary artifice makes actual the implied connections between a field of grass and an intellectual field.
+The verb (to scythe) and the adjective (verdant) create an unexpected transference of new qualities not present in the original image (intellectual field).
+The introduced qualities "break" or "overdetermine" the metaphor, exposing its conceit.
+The reader can discover "intellectual fields" for what they are: habituated metaphors, neither natural nor self-apparent.
+The metaphor is made strange again through purposeful defamiliarization.
+To take the technique to its logical conclusion, a writer could depict several fictional characters in the act of scything a field of grass while discussing the relative merits of structuralism: a discussion about the field on a field.
+Such literary artifice would make actual the implied connections between a fields of grass and fields of ideas.
 The writer now shows what was merely told before.
-The technique of defamiliarization finally renews the
+The technique of defamiliarization finally renews the figure: discarding hardened clichés while suggesting novel linkages between constituent
-figure: discarding the hardened clichés and suggesting novel linkages between constituent concepts: the intellectual chaff, the leaves of mental grass, the combines of thought.
+concepts: intellectual chaff, leaves of mental grass, the combines of thought.

 When pursuing estrangement the author "lays bare" and "makes obvious" the metaphor by drawing attention to its inner dynamics.
 Metaphors, as Lakoff and